Bhushan1609/AdvancedInCpp/README.md

 }

 s1.order_of_key(6)
-The order_of_key function is used to find the number of elements that are strictly less than a given element in a sorted container.
+/*The order_of_key function is used to find the number of elements that are strictly less than a given element in a sorted container.
+*/

 s1.find_by_order(2)
+/*
 The find_by_order function is used to find the element at a given index in a sorted container.
 It allows access to the element at a specific position in the sorted sequence.
+*/
 ```